kubernetes-retired/contrib/statefulsets/kafka/README.md

 The Pod Anti-Affinity rule ensures that two Kafka Broker's will never be launched on the same Node.
-This isn't strictly necessary, but it helps provide stronger availability garauntees in the presence of Node failure, and it helps alleviate [disk throughput](#disk) bottlenecks.
+This isn't strictly necessary, but it helps provide stronger availability guarantees in the presence of Node failure, and it helps alleviate [disk throughput](#disk) bottlenecks.
 The Pod Affinity rule attempts to collocate Kafka and ZooKeeper on the same Nodes.
 You will likely have more Kafka brokers than ZooKeeper servers, but the